michellehirsch/ci-configuration-examples/README.md

 # Continuous Integration (CI) configuration examples for MATLAB<sup>&reg;</sup>

 Are you interested in automating your testing with CI?
-I know I am!

 Not sure how to connect MATLAB with CI systems?